 A mere 5-minute meditation in the morning can do so much good for your mindset and your day.
 Aiming to get into a relaxed state with your brainwaves helps your brain to work more coherently, and allow you to live in the present moment.
 Longer periods of meditation are even more beneficial and you can work towards that over time.
 It will take patient and practice, but the work is more than worth it.

-Listen to Dr. Joe Dispenza explain why meditation works and try his free morning and evening meditations here.
+Listen to Dr. Joe Dispenza explain why meditation works and why we think the thoughts we think and behave in habitual ways here.
 My very favorite meditation by Joe Dispenza is the Blessing of the Energy Centers, below.